Ad code implementation

 There are some situations in which you’ll need to take extra action to make a responsive ad unit work correctly:

 - The parent container has no width set.
 If you place your responsive ad code within a parent container that doesn’t have an explicit width set, for example, within a floating element, then our ad code won’t be able to calculate the required size for the responsive ad unit.
-In this case, you’ll need to modify your code and use media queries to set the size of the parent container.
+In this case, you’ll need to modify your code and use CSS media queries to set the size of the parent container.
 Find out how to modify your responsive ad unit.

 Additionally, you should be aware of the following:

 - Mobile devices with poor connections.
 On mobile devices with poor connections you might see some browser reflow while our responsive ad code calculates the best standard height for the width of your parent container.
+Learn more about browser reflow.